 19. Los Angeles County Museum of Art (LACMA)

 The LACMA is the heart of Museum Row in Miracle Mile.
 While you can spend your day visiting all the museums in Miracle Mile, I suggest visiting LACMA if you’re here as a quick trip as a tourist.
-It has some of the most unique art installations and displays.
+It has unique art installations and displays.

-LACMA is currently under construction as new buildings are being constructed, but prior to the demolition, it was the largest museum on the West Coast.
+LACMA is currently under construction as new buildings are being constructed, but before the demolition, it was the largest museum on the West Coast.

 The museum is FREE on the 2nd Tuesday of every month.